aidarbn/aidarbabanov.github.io/content/posts/my-first-post.md

 **Discussion of the job offer.**

 This part is not known to me at all.
-Most likely, at the stage, working conditions and wages are discussed.
-Most likely it is worth finding out how life is in a particular country.
+Most likely, at this stage, working conditions and wages are discussed.
+It is worth finding out how expensive is life in a particular country.

 ### Conclusion

-In addition to all these things, it is worth constantly looking for new information on top companies, chips, etc. Let the game begin!
+In addition to all these things, it is worth constantly looking for new information on top companies, tips, tricks and etc. Let the game begin!